codr7/eli/README.md

 ```
 `42`

-`return` evaluates its arguments and jumps to the end of the current method.
+`return` evaluates its arguments and jumps to the end of the method.

 ```
 (^foo [] 1 (return 2 3) 4)